feram18/f1-led-leaderboard/README.md

 - [ ] World Drivers' Championship Winner
 - [ ] World Constructors' Championship Winner
 - [ ] Customization options
-  - [ ] Preferred Constructor Summary
+  - [ ] Favorite Constructor Summary

 ## Sources
 This project relies on the following:
-- [Ergast API] to retrieve Formula 1 data.
+- [Jolpica API] to retrieve Formula 1 data.
 - [rpi-rgb-led-matrix] library to make everything work with the LED matrix.
 It is included into this repository as a submodule.

 ## Limitations
-Unfortunately [Ergast API] does not provide live data, though it is updated within a few hours after results are up.
+Unfortunately [Jolpica API] does not provide live data, though it is updated within a few hours after results are up.

 ## Disclaimer
-This application is dependent on the [Ergast API] relaying accurate and updated data.
+This application is dependent on the [Jolpica API] relaying accurate and updated data.

 ## License
 GNU General Public License v3.0